delvier/FEDS_Font_Tool/README.md

 ## What does FEDS_Font_Tool Do

-Currently, deciphering 4bpp fonts are implemented.
+Currently, deciphering and reciphering 4bpp fonts are implemented.
 The output can be opened with [Crystal Tiles 2](https://www.romhacking.net/utilities/818/), and the tile form is 4bpp GBA, 16×16, 4-byte skipped.
 Use ``4bpp.pal`` as a predefined palette to see the glyphs clearly.

 ## File Specs